 Reserved class values:

-• left-aligned, directions, hanging, specific-number
+• left-aligned, directions, hanging

 • left-aligned— used to denote a paragraph that should be left justified.